Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 Between 275 litres and 3,500 litres

-Where less than 3,500 litres of oil is stored, you do not need to follow the Control of Pollution (Oil Storage) (England) Regulations 2001, however Building Regulations do apply for new tanks.
+Where less than 3,500 litres of oil is stored, you do not need to follow the Control of Pollution (Oil Storage) (England) Regulations 2001; however, Building Regulations do apply for new tanks.

 Remember…

-• Do not store fuel inside your house – the shed or garage is ideal or in open air
+- Do not store fuel inside your house – the shed or garage is ideal, or in open air

-• You should never manually or electrically dispense/pump fuel from a storage tank on site
+- You should never manually or electrically dispense/pump fuel from a storage tank on site

-• You must avert any sources of heat or ignition that could set alight
+- You must avert any sources of heat or ignition that could set alight

-• You should only use fuel in the fuel tank of a combustible engine
+- You should only use fuel in the fuel tank of a combustible engine

-Whoever fits your tank can be prosecuted if they do not comply with building regulations, however you are responsible for ensuring their work meets the regulations.
+Whoever fits your tank can be prosecuted if they do not comply with building regulations; however, you are responsible for ensuring their work meets the regulations.

-If you need to store more 3,500 litres of fuel, you must follow Control of Pollution (Oil Storage) (England) Regulations 2001 and apply for planning permission to install an oil tank with this capacity at home.
+If you need to store more than 3,500 litres of fuel, you must follow the Control of Pollution (Oil Storage) (England) Regulations 2001 and apply for planning permission to install an oil tank with this capacity at home.

-• At least 10 meters away from inland or coastal waters and 50 meters clear of a spring
+- At least 10 meters away from inland or coastal waters and 50 meters clear of a spring

-• On floor level or below ground
+- On floor level or below ground

-• Away from areas that are at risk of damage via impact, machinery or the weather
+- Away from areas that are at risk of damage via impact, machinery or the weather

-• In a location that can be easily accessed for deliveries and maintenance
+- In a location that can be easily accessed for deliveries and maintenance

 For further information, read the relevant regulations:

-Design standards for fuel / oil containers
+Design standards for fuel and oil containers

 When your tank is being installed, the company must ensure the work complies with Building Regulations 2010.
-If your fuel tank is near a river or water source, the company is required to fit a secondary containment, such as a bund to prevent any oil spillages.
+If your fuel tank is near a river or water source, the company is required to fit a secondary containment, such as a bund, to prevent any oil spillages.

 If you use a company that is not fully qualified, it will be your responsibility if any pollution is caused as a result of poor fuel or oil storage.